History of David Muir in Timeline

 In 2003, David Muir joined ABC News and reported from various international hotspots.

-September 2005: Reported from New Orleans During Hurricane Katrina
+September 2005: Reported from New Orleans Superdome during Hurricane Katrina

-In September 2005, David Muir reported from inside the New Orleans Superdome as Hurricane Katrina hit, covering the unfolding humanitarian crisis and deteriorating conditions.
+In September 2005, David Muir reported from inside the New Orleans Superdome as Hurricane Katrina hit, highlighting the deteriorating conditions in the Convention Center and Charity Hospital.

 In October 2006, David Muir reported from the Israeli-Lebanon border on the Israeli war with Hezbollah.